 If the backend server accept queue is full, the backend server does not respond with the syn_ack packet and the client times out.

 sysctl -w net.core.somaxconn=1024to change the value of net.core.somaxconn and restart the application on the backend server.
 The default value of net.core.somaxconn is 128.

 - Excessive connections to backend servers

-When you use a Layer-7 SLB instance, persistent connections are changed to short-lived connections after the connections pass through Tengine due to the design of the network architecture.
-As a result, there are too many connections sent to the backend server, which leads to poor performance of a Layer-7 SLB instance during a stress test.
+When you use a layer-7 SLB instance, persistent connections are changed to short-lived connections after the connections pass through Tengine due to the design of the network architecture.
+As a result, too many connections are sent to the backend server, which leads to poor performance of a layer-7 SLB instance during a stress test.

 - Limitations from dependencies of backend servers

 If backend servers work normally after requests are sent to them, but the system still exhibits poor performance, it may be caused by the dependencies of the backend servers (such as inadequate system support from the databases).